Combo Charts in PowerPoint: How to Combine Chart Types for Better Insights

 Keep It Simple#

-• Limit to two chart types — Never combine three or more
+• Limit to two chart types -- never combine three or more

-• Remove decorative elements — No 3D effects, shadows, or gradients
+• Remove decorative elements -- no 3D effects, shadows, or gradients

-• Use a clean color palette — Two contrasting colors maximum
+• Use two contrasting colors maximum

-Design for Dual Axes Carefully#
+Design Dual Axes Carefully#

-• Start both axes at zero — Unless you have a compelling reason not to
+• Start both axes at zero unless you have a compelling reason not to

-• Label axes clearly — Include units (%, $, units)
+• Label axes clearly with units (%, $, units)

 Write Action Titles#